 - 1. Add some water to one clear jar ("polluted jar").
 The water will represent water in a lake. - 2.
 Add 2-3 drops of green food colouring to each jar.
-The food colouring will represent pollutant in the lake.
+The food colouring will represent pollutants in the lake.

-- 2 clear jars

-- green food colouring

-- large clear bowl •

-- water

-- 3. Explain to the girls that rainwater will dilute the pollutant found in the lake so that the water in the

-lake will eventually be clean again.
-The rainwater is the new water and this water will gradually replace the water that is already in the lake.
-Ask the girls how long they think it would take for this to happen?
-For small lakes it will take about 10 years and for bigger lakes it will take over 200 years.
+3. Explain to the youth that rainwater will dilute the pollutants found in the lake so that the water in the lake will eventually be clean again.
+The rainwater is the new water, and this water will gradually replace the water that is already in the lake.
+Ask the youth how long they think it would take for this to happen?
+For small lakes, it will take about 10 years, and for bigger lakes, it will take over 200 years.